Agent Workflows for Prompt Discovery and Improvement¶

 Agent workflow:

-# 1. Check local workspace
+# 1. Check local libraries

 # 2. Search for similar prompts on-chain

-sage prompts search "code review"
+sage search "code review" --search-type prompts

 # 3. Analyze the user's prompt